 Worth getting out of bed for

-Start with what’s on your doorstep: Surin Beach.
-Guests have a personal beach butler, who'll accompany you to the shore carrying luxury beach mats and a cooler.
+Start with what’s on your doorstep: Surin Beach, the sands of which are within a two-minute walk.
 Surfers can catch waves here between May and October (avoid the rocky middle section of the beach, though).
 If you need to rent any equipment, pay a visit to Saltwater Dreaming surf shop (+66 (0)76 271 050) on the Main Road.
-Have a cookery class at Twinpalms – you’ll be taught to make three classic dishes in just one session (and you’ll get to eat your efforts).
 Phuket is famed for its destination diving; ask staff to take you out snorkelling and scuba diving in the Andaman Sea.

 Architecture and design can quickly look out of date.
 End of.
 If a hotel has been around for 10 years or so, even with the odd overhaul you can often tell it’s an old-timer.
 One hopes the look will become classic, but so often it doesn’t.